YvesDesrumaux/YvesDesrumaux.github.io/Code.Instructions/AppSourcePublishing/appsource-requirements.instructions.md

 procedure CalculateCreditLimit(CustomerNo: Code[20]; AssessmentPeriod: DateFormula): Decimal
 ```

-- XML documentation comments for all public methods
+- XML documentation comments for all public methods and integration events
 - Clear descriptions of object purpose and business value
 - Complete parameter documentation with types and constraints
 - Return value documentation with expected formats